strefethen/vapi-express/README.md

     $ npm start

 ## Using Clarity CSS
-Simple change the "extends" in home.pug and api.pug to use "claritybase" rather than "base" to use the Clarity CSS.
+The app includes a base template that renders the site using the CSS from [VMware's Clarity Design System CSS](https://clarity.design).
+Simply change "extends base" to "extends claritybase" in home.pug and api.pug.